Since December 2019, the Australian Government have invested $40.1 million in the refurbishment of Reef HQ Aquarium.

 Revitalisation of viewing windows for unobstructed views

 The viewing windows into our two largest exhibits, the coral reef exhibit and predator tank, will have the steel mullions in the centre removed.
-They are susceptible to corrosion from salt.
 Removing these mullions will provide unobstructed views into our premier exhibits.

 Rejuvenation of the Turtle Hospital for accessibility

 A favourite for many visitors is a tour to the Turtle Hospital.
-To ease logistics of visiting the hospital and increase the space in this area for visitors, the Turtle Hospital will be improved.
-This will expand the guest experience and showcase conservation efforts more readily.
+To ease logistics of visiting the hospital and increase the space in this area for visitors, the Turtle Hospital will be improved to expand the guest experience and showcase conservation efforts more readily.

 Refreshment of the shipwreck ‘heritage’ exhibit